tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-add-resolver-discovery.md

    }
 ~~~

-## Mutual Confirmation with PvD JSON {#pvd-mutual}
+## Confirmation of Designation with Zone Apex PvD {#confirm-zone-apex}

-Designated DoH Resolvers that provide the PvD JSON described in {{pvd}} can also provide information to allow validation of zone designations without DNSSEC.
+Designated DoH Resolvers that provide the PvD JSON described in {{pvd}} can also provide information to validate of zone's designation without DNSSEC.

-The JSON dictionary MAY contain a key "trustedNames" that is an array of strings containing domains that can be used for mutual confirmation of resolver designation.
+In order to confirm the designation, the client requests a well-known HTTPS URI based on a zone apex name, and checks a PvD file to ensure that
+it matches the DoH resolver.
+This ensures that a DoH resolver cannot claim a designation for a given zone without cooperation from the entity that owns
+the certificate for the apex of that zone.

+In order to list out the zone apex names that confirm designation in this manner, the DoH resolver's PvD JSON dictionary can contain
+an array of strings, with the key "trustedNames".
+Clients can validate the resolver designation by checking a resource hosted by a
+name indicated in "trustedNames".
+The client first issues an HTTP GET request by appending "/.well-known/pvd" to the trusted name,
+using the "https" scheme.
+The client's query for the address of the trusted name MAY use the DoH resolver prior to fully validating the designation.

+Note that the names listed in "trustedNames" are only useful for confirming a designation that was indicated either by a non-DNSSEC-signed
+SVCB designation ({{svcb}}), or an additional designation provided by the DoH resolver's PvD ({{pvd}}).
+A trusted name MUST be an exact match of
+a designating name, or else a parent of a designating name.

+If a name has more specific sub-domains that should not be allowed to designate a given DoH resolver, this method of confirmation MUST NOT be used.

-For example, the JSON dictionary retrieved at "https://doh.example.net/.well-known/pvd/dns-query" can contain the following contents:
+As an example of this process, the JSON dictionary for the DoH server "https://doh.example.net/dns-query", which is retrieved from "https://doh.example.net/.well-known/pvd/dns-query", could contain the following contents:

 ~~~
    {